Uncovering and Resolving Your Body’s Structural Imbalances

 Furthermore, incorporating mindful movement practices such as yoga, Pilates, or tai chi can help improve body awareness, strengthen weak areas, and restore balance.
 Remember, the key is consistency and commitment to the process.
 Realignment takes time, but the results are worth the effort.

 If you have any of these structural imbalances, there are a number of things you can do to improve your alignment and reduce pain.
-These include: